IMQS/uberlog/README.md

 messages during that one second, and not stall, waiting for the slave to wake up.
 With a ring buffer size of 1 MB, the buffer can absord 5000 messages of 200 bytes.
 This seems like a reasonable burst rate for most applications.
 Of course, if you want to raise the ring size, you can do that.
+One other thing that's very releant in choosing a ring buffer size, is the maximum size of a log message.
+Any single log message that is longer than the ring buffer, is truncated to the ring buffer length.